 Thyroid cancer is the most commonly-diagnosed cancer in people in the 15-29 age group, and is more common in women than in men.

-It is the 9th most common cancer in Canada, with approximately 7,100 new cases diagnosed annually.
+With an estimated 8,600 new cases of Thyroid Cancer to be diagnosed in 2020, it is the 9th most common cancer in Canada.
 Thankfully, it is one of the most treatable and survivable cancers, with a 5-year survival rate of 98%.

 This cancer will often not have any symptoms in its early stages.
 As the cancer grows, signs and symptoms may include:

 - A lump in the front of the neck

 - Swollen lymph nodes in the neck